-A Health Care Agent is appointed in the Medical Power of Attorney portion of your Advance Health Care Directive.
-You can learn more about Advance Health Care Directives here.
-A Health Care Agent may also be known as a Health Care Proxy, Surrogate, Attorney-in-Fact, or other similar terms.
+You can appoint a Healthcare Agent in the Medical Power of Attorney portion of your Advance Healthcare Directive.
+A Healthcare Agent could also be called a Healthcare Proxy, Surrogate, Attorney-in-Fact, or other similar terms.

-A Health Care Agent also helps make sure your doctors follow your preferences stated in in the Living Will portion of your Advance Health Care Directive.
-The Living Will is where you can state your own general desires in advance.
-You can learn more about Living Wills here.
+A Healthcare Agent also helps make sure your doctors follow your preferences stated in in the Living Will portion of your Advance Healthcare Directive.
+The Living Will is also where you can state your own general desires in advance.
+Learn more about Living Wills